fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Is it worth learning Wordpress theme development as a beginner?

 > Do JavaScript and Node frameworks like Vue, React, Express, KOA hinder JavaScript skill progression?

 > Is there a reason that jQuery is not as popular as it once was?